0.0 Bachelorarbeit - Gesamtübersicht

 Link zum Original

-3.4 Brain-Behavior Correlation
+3.4 Brain-Behaviour Correlation

-3.4.1 Behavioral Subject Subsample
+3.4.1 Behavioural Subject Subsample

-3.4.2 Behavioral fMRI Tasks
+3.4.2 Behavioural fMRI Tasks

 Three fMRI tasks were selected to evaluate the auditory dual-stream framework, defined in our study.
 The tasks were selected to enable a functional dissociation between semantic processing ‘what’, auditory-spatial decoding ‘where’, and low-level acoustic filtering, while acknowledging the limitations of the HCP task set.